We built our company

 Strategy Agent

-Morning briefings, cross-domain synthesis, competitive scans, knowledge mining, agent coordination.
+Morning briefings, cross-domain synthesis, competitive scans, knowledge mining.
+Refreshes the world model weekly from real signals.

 💬